My Journey

 I was fortunate to pursue my postgraduate Master's degree in Theatre Studies (Masters of Arts Lancaster University, 1991-1992).
 My MA dissertation was about Theatre-in-Education.
 Supervised by Professor Baz Kershaw.

-Starting a Doctorate of Philosophy in Drama and Theatre in Education (Goldsmith College University of London) in 1998 was the beginning of a new life.
+Starting a Doctorate of Philosophy in Drama and Theatre Education (Goldsmith College University of London) in 1998 was the beginning of a new journey.
 As a Doctoral student, I was fully immersed in a research culture of critical enquiry, innovation and experimentation in the performing arts combined with education and pedagogy.
 Supervised by Brian Roberts.
 I was awarded my PhD in 2004.

-Over the years my practice and research has explored the role of embodied and immersive performance in education, using the body as a tool for learning through audience participation, and the role of embodied and mediated performance in healthcare as a tool for normalising the experience of illness through connection and digital creativity.
+Over the years my practice and research has explored the role of embodied and immersive performance in education, using the body as a tool for learning through audience participation, and the role of embodied and mediated performance in healthcare as a tool for normalising the experience of illness through artistic connection and digital creativity.

-My model of participatory bedside performance with digital assets explores the relationship between the audience (inpatient) and the actor, the physical being and their energy, the interaction of their bodies, thoughts, and actions within the protective fictional frame of a story.
+My mixed-methodological model of participatory bedside performance with digital assets explores the relationship between the audience (inpatient) and the actor, the physical being and their energy, the interaction of their bodies, thoughts, and actions within the protective fictional frame of a story.

-My employment journey at a glance
+My employment journey since 1992

-Senior Lecturer in Drama at Newman University Birmingham U.K. from 2009 until 2015.
+Senior Lecturer in Drama at Birmingham Newman University, 2009-2015.

 Professor and the Director of the Sidney De Haan Research Centre for Arts and Health at Canterbury Christ Church University, 2021-2023.